Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Sadly, they also claim that their doctrine or position is established on what the Scriptures say and teach.
 Unfortunately this is miles away from the truth unless you are willing to accept a few isolated and out of context verses.
-An in-depth and honest study of the Bible will contradict their basic philosophy in virtually every respect.
-And since they never seem to be able to argue Biblically their only recourse is a desperate and often arrogant slandering of their opponent's character - generally referred to as an 'ad hominem' response.
+See Context is CRUCIAL An in-depth and honest study of the Bible will contradict their basic philosophy in virtually every respect.

-Anyway back to Furtick's video, which not only reeks of superiority and arrogance, but is creepy in the extreme.
-I was watching his eyes during the video and would not be at all surprised to know that there was another less than benevolent being that took over in some way.
-Even my husband - one of the most down to earth people on this planet and one who rarely sees beyond the physical, watched Furtick for a minute and then pronounced it "evil".
+Anyway back to Furtick's video that not only reeks of moral superiority and arrogance, but is creepy in the extreme.
+Even my husband - one of the most down to earth people on this planet and who rarely sees beyond the physical, watched the video for a minute and then pronounced it "evil".
 And, judging by the You tube comments we are not the only ones.
-I’m reallly not sure what to think because the picture on the right is how Furtick initially looked
+I’m really not sure what to think because the picture on the right is how Furtick looked - not so long ago.

 Note: If opposition to your doctrine and your lifestyle amounts to "hate", then Jesus and the original disciples/apostles and their often intemperate language were the worst kind of haters.

 Neither Jesus Himself, nor any of the apostles of the New Testament were jolly good fellows who were polite to everyone and pandered to whatever they happened to believe.
 Much to the contrary they, in complete disregard of the modern sentiment of not 'offending' anyone, had little problem calling a spade, a spade.